Late April – Early May

-Spring arrives in the North Maine Woods in early May, our ice-out arrives around the third of the month.
+Spring arrives in the North Maine Woods in Late April – Early May, our ice-out arrives around the end of April.
 The timing is just as our Rainbow smelt run begins in earnest.
 Literally hundreds of thousands of smelt all over the region following their natural instinct to spawn in virtually every inlet available.
 We start the season on the Allagash watershed and others.
 Trolling from traditional 20’ Grand Lakers and Scott boats at 4 feet wide and 20 feet long, as seaworthy and comfortable as it gets.
 Trolling with fly rods and traditional streamer flies to start, followed by casting in the shallows over gorging Wild Brook Trout feasting on smelts.
 Traditional Maine at its finest.
 The Brook trout average from 12 to 20+ inches and at times over 4lbs with 25 fish per rod per day the norm.
 This activity lasts about 20 days.

 Mid to late May brings warming temperatures to our more than 30 remote small lakes and ponds.
 With early hatches of BWO’s, Caddis and Hendrickson’s we ply the waters with both floating and sinking lines.
 Daily mid-morning hatches with occasional lulls, catching wild Brook Trout with sinking lines and wet patterns and nymphs followed by afternoon and evening hatches that at times produce the largest Brook Trout in the water.